ovh/docs/pages/cloud/storage/object_storage/s3_limitations/guide.en-gb.md

 ### Maximum number of buckets per project

 - 100 (default)
-- 1000 (requires manual intervention, please contact support team)
+- 1000 (requires a manual intervention, please contact the support teams)

 ### Maximum number of objects in a bucket